aws-samples/aws-migops-guidance/User Guide/tasks.md

 1. Choose the **Tasks** tab\.

 1. Drag the task that you want to move and drop it at a different position relative to other tasks in the same status column or in a different column if you want to change its status\.
-Every time you move a task, AWS MigOps automatically saves that change\.
+Every time you move a task, Migration Hub automatically saves that change\.